concordancejs/concordance/README.md

 # concordance

-Compare, format, diff and snapshot any JavaScript value.
+Compare, format, diff and serialize any JavaScript value.

 Very much a work in progress.